 Travel during winter was on foot with snowshoes and toboggans.
 In summer, light bark-covered canoes were carried on trips to be used when they came to navigable lakes and rivers.

 The main social unit was the family.
 Several families travelled together in small groups although occasionally a summer camp of up to 600 people might come together.
-Because hunting was the most important activity and the tribes were highly nomadic, men were very dominant in the society.
+Because hunting was the most important activity and the people were highly nomadic, men were very dominant in the society.
 Girls entering puberty and menstruating women were isolated because it was feared they would displease the hunting spirits.
 Individuals had a lot of freedom.
 Chiefs were chosen for their ability and only for temporary purposes and their leadership was not absolute.

 RELIGION AND FESTIVALS